 - even on a bathroom vanity

 Baby’s bottom never touched anything other than the changing pad.
-I dreaded being that mom who changes her baby on a bare bathroom floor, and luckily, I was able to avoid that.Buy Here
+I dreaded being that mom who changes her baby on a bare bathroom floor, and luckily, I avoided that.Buy Here

-I had a more robust changing pad for home.
+I had a more robust changing pad for home (check out our favorite diaper organizers HERE!).
 This way, I could keep changes on one clean surface no matter which room we were in.
 This came in handy during the epic baby blow-outs we’ve all-no doubt-experienced.